oras-project/oras/docs/proposals/formatted-output.md

 ## Proposal: format output into structured data

-1. Use the `--format json` flag to change the default human-readable prettified output to machine-readable raw JSON.
-Users can still use `--format '{{toPrettyJson .}}'` or `--pretty` to get prettified output for some commands.
+1. Use the `--format json` flag to output prettified JSON.
 2. Use the `--format` with [Go template](https://pkg.go.dev/text/template) to custom the output fields.
+Users can still use `--format '{{toRawJson .}}'` to get raw JSON output.

 ## Desired user experience for proposal 1